 Write content that is useful.
-Whatever content you have on your website should be well written and concise.
-This is a great place to add in keywords to boost the organic search result ranking of your website on search engines like Google.
+Whatever content you have on your website should be well-written and concise.
+This is a great place to add keywords to boost the organic search result ranking of your website on search engines like Google.

 Have clear calls to action.
 Make it extremely easy for someone to know how to get in touch with you.
 You want your CTAs to align with what the searcher wants to do.
 For example: Call 555-555-5555 for emergency plumbing services today.

 Make sure the site loads quickly.
 The longer it takes for your site to load, the less likely people are to find what they want.
 Make sure your site loads quickly on both desktops and tablets/mobile devices using this tool.

 Optimize it for mobile.
 66% of consumers are searching for small businesses on their mobile devices.
 Make sure your website is mobile-friendly and that it loads on mobile devices quickly.

 If you’re putting all this work into creating quality PPC plumbing ads, you want to be sure that you are encouraging conversions every step of the way.

 Creating dedicated landing pages for your ads is one way to do this, as 86% of small businesses would agree.
 These PPC landing pages are highly-specific and well-designed and are created for the sole purpose of making it clear what potential customers need to do to book your services.

 Having landing pages allows you to redirect searchers to a page focusing completely on what they need rather than sending potential customers to your homepage.

 - Water Heater Repair & Installation